nagalakshmi-vj-sp/sailpointsamples-public/identitynow-add-user/README.md

 ![SailPoint](https://files.accessiq.sailpoint.com/modules/builds/static-assets/perpetual/sailpoint/logo/1.0/sailpoint_logo_color_228x50.png)

-# IdentityNow Registration
+# IdentityNow Add User Utility

 Author: [Neil McGlennon](mailto:neil.mcglennon@sailpoint.com)

 ## Overview

-This is a simple IdentityNow registration page written in [Node.js](https://nodejs.org/en/), [React](), and [Bootstrap]().
-The purpose of this is to have an example form which can create identities into IdentityNow via REST APIs.
-While this isn't intended for actual Production usage, it can be used as a basis for registration pages.
+This is a simple IdentityNow add user app written in [Node.js](https://nodejs.org/en/), [React](), and [Bootstrap]().
+The purpose of this is to have a means to add users to IdentityNow via REST APIs.
+While this isn't a full-featured application, it can be used as an example of how to develop such an app.

 ## Configuration